miguelmota/streamhut/README.md

 - Q: How is the stream log data stored?

   - A: Currently it's stored in a local sqlite3 database.
+More robust and scalable options are in the works.

+- Q: Are there plans to rewrite streamhut in other languages?

+  - A: Yes!
+A Golang implementation is in the works.

 ## License